2019 Eastern Washington Eagles football team: Award watch lists

-Coaching/Personnel Changes
+Coaching and personnel changes

 On January 18, defensive coordinator Jeff Schmedding left to take a position as linebackers coach/co-special teams coordinator with Boise State.
 Defensive line coach Eti Ena was promoted to replace Schmedding on January 23, 2019.

 On February 9, former starting quarterback Gage Gubrud was granted a medical redshirt year by the NCAA after suffering a season-ending foot injury in a game against Montana State on September 29, 2018.
 He transferred to Washington State for his final year of eligibility.

 On February 12, offensive coordinator Bodie Reeder left to become the co-offensive coordinator at North Texas.
 On February 25, Central Washington head coach Ian Shoemaker was hired to replace him.

 Schedule

 EWU has scheduled 12 games in the 2019 season instead of the 11 normally allowed for FCS programs.
 Under a standard provision of NCAA rules, all FCS teams are allowed to schedule 12 regular-season games in years in which the period starting with Labor Day weekend and ending with the last Saturday of November contains 14 Saturdays.